Steps to Forming an LLC

 Your corporate name must end with the words Limited Liability Company or an abbreviation of these words (“LLC,” “L.L.C.,” “Limited,” “LTD.,” “LTD”.).
 Check out our article on naming your LLC for all of the requirements that you must follow when naming an LLC.

-Provided you as the business owner have a physical presence in Massachusetts, you can be the registered agent however, there are additional privacy benefits to having a third-party registered agent.
+Provided you as the business owner have a physical presence in Massachusetts, you can be the resident agent however, there are additional privacy benefits to having a third-party registered agent.

-Check out our article on why an LLC Registered Agent may be a good choice for your business for more details.
+Check out our article on why an LLC Resident Agent may be a good choice for your business for more details.

 Step 3.
 File the Certificate of Organization